Inhalt

 TestExcHandling:

 The os_thread.c is necessary though mulittrheading isn't use here.
 But the os_ThreadContext is necessary.
-In another OSAL-constellation especially with only hardware interrupts it is less effort.
+In another OSAL-constellation especially

 The os_file.c depends on the possibility to write the Stacktrace in a file in the ExceptionPrintStacktrace_emC.c.
 For a system without file system this possibility may be deactivated.